-This guided day trip between Kungsör and Notholmen is the best way for you to experience the canal.
-The on-board guide tells you all about the canal’s history, the surrounding countryside and the sights along the route.
+This guided day trip between Kungsör and Notholmen or vice versa is the best way for you to experience the canal.
+You will learn all about the canal’s history, the surrounding countryside and the sights along the route.
 You also get an insider’s view of the canal’s locks.
-A delicious lunch is served on board and there is also a fully licensed café.
-The transfer bus back to Kungsör is included in the price.
+A delicious lunch is served onboard and there is also a fully licensed café.
+The transfer bus is included in the price.

 Oldest navigable canal in Sweden

-The 13-km long Hjälmare Kanal links Lake Mälaren with Lake Hjälmaren, and it is now Sweden’s oldest navigable canal.
-You travel on M/S Nya Hjelmare Kanal between Kungsör and Notholmen, in any direction.
-A transfer bus takes you back to your departure point.
+The 13km long Hjälmare Kanal links Lake Mälaren with Lake Hjälmaren, and it is now Sweden’s oldest navigable canal.
+The canal was taken into use in 1639, aimed to transport iron from the Central Swedish Mining District to Stockholm and further abroad.
+You travel on M/S Nya Hjelmare Kanal between Kungsör and Notholmen or vice versa.

-There is also a café on board with sandwiches, buns, cakes and beverages.
+A well cooked lunch is included in the cruise.
+There is also a café onboard with sandwiches, buns, cakes and beverages.